Sales Have Ended

 What People Are Saying

-“The whole way we’re trained to solve complex social problems, the way engage stakeholders and experts in our work was flipped on its head ... and how we think about how a problem is constructed and how we think about solving that problem and who we need to engage.
+"The whole way we’re trained to solve complex social problems, the way engage stakeholders and experts in our work was flipped on it’s head.

 “The best part of the course for me was to be able to listen to a very experienced practitioner and theorist of the social lab field and understand a bit be er the day-by-day activities, the pa erns and challenges of the work itself. e fact that we had to practice the learning in a real project was truly amazing as well.
 I put my idea in the centre and it was very rich to see people from around the world collaborating into creating something valuable that could be actually implemented.
 The course gave me tools to not leave any important issue out when designing and running participatory processes for impactful innovation.”